amperser/proselint/docs/checks.md

   folded-style stripping block scalar (`>-`) according to the YAML specification
   - `title`: The Title Cased name of the check module
-  - `source`: The source of the checks, formatted according to the citation style of the 9th edition MLA Handbook, omitting the dates and URL
+  - `source`: The source of the checks, formatted according to the citation style of the 9th edition MLA Handbook of The Modern Language Association of America ([summary]).
+You should omit the dates, URL, and location
   - `source_url`: A link to a reliable archive hosting the source if it is open-access, or the link to its DOI otherwise
   - `format`: The type of source cited.
 This is expected to be `book` in most